-</> 10.6 In function pp_sent (source 10.6) line 5 is important to note because it is a key functionality point.
-Even though the index files store a full list of all possible positions of a given word in each file, the pp_sent function only retrieves the sentence of the very first occurrence of the word rather than each one.
-This decision was taken to avoid overcrowding of results for the same keyword and is \$12.2.2 further discussed in chapter 12.2.2
+Code 10.5 - 'get\results': retrieving all sentences for a list of words-Python positions of a given word in each file, the pp\sent function only retrieves the sentence of the very first occurrence of the word rather than each one.
+This decision was taken to avoid overcrowding of results for the same keyword and is § 12.2.2 further discussed in chapter 12.2.2.